 About your health condition, illnesses or disabilities

-You have a chance to say more about your illness or disability when you send back your ESA50 form.
+You have a chance to say more about your illness or disability when you send back your capability for work questionnaire (ESA50 form).

 This question is on page 6 of the form - see what it looks like

 - make a list of your health problems, illnesses and disabilities - even if you didn’t have them when you first made your ESA claim

 - say when they started (try to estimate the month and the year)